FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 of Turkish in Iran: the "Turkman Dialect Group" and the

-"Khorasan Dialect Group."
-(Turkman and Turkmen are different
+and Turkmen are different concepts;

-concepts; see further in the article).
-The Khorasan Group dialects are mainly
+see further in the article).

-spoken in the Afsharyurt national region in Khorasan.
-This dialect is also
+Afsharyurt national region in Khorasan.
+This dialect is also spoken in Ebiverd city

-spoken in Ebiverd city in southern Iran.
-The correct name for this dialect
+in southern Iran.
+The correct name or orthonym for this dialect group in

-"Khorasan Turkish," not "Khorasan Turkic."
+Turkish," not "Khorasan Turkic."

-The Turkman dialects, which constitute the majority, are
+The Turkman dialects, which constitute the majority, are spoken in Azerbaijan

-also belong to the Turkman dialect group.
+Caucasus also belong to the Turkman dialect group.
 The Turkish "Songur

 dialect," spoken in and around the city of Songur and its surrounding